letzfets/REST_API_with_FastAPI/README.md

 # Async databases

 Use asynchronous databases for FastAPI.
-Start with *encode/databases* module works with SQLAlchemy calls, so it can be exchanged later easily for SQLAlchemy + a real database.
+Start with `encode/databases` module works with SQLAlchemy calls, so it can be exchanged later easily for SQLAlchemy + a real database.

+Two ways to talk to a database:
+- executing queries (used here through `encode/databases`)
+- using an ORM

+Compare to `SQLModel` which is a simple Object Relational Manager (ORM) for FastAPI and `SQLAlchemy` which is a comprehensive ORM for Python.